a-rich/DJ-Tools/README.md

 ![alt text](https://raw.githubusercontent.com/a-rich/DJ-Tools/main/images/Pioneer_Reload_Tags.png "Reloading Tags")

-If you are redownloading tracks with new genre tags (i.e. using `AWS_USE_DATE_MODIFIED`) reloading tags does not work for updating the genre tags...for Rekordbox to acknowledge those specific changes, you must reimport the tracks to your collection.
+If you are redownloading tracks with new genre tags (i.e. using `AWS_USE_DATE_MODIFIED`) reloading tags does not work for updating the genre tags...for Rekordbox to acknowledge those specific changes, you must reimport the tracks to your Collection.

 ---